Change listen port for Confluence

 - You should also ensure at this point that if you are using a firewall, it is configured to allow http/https traffic over the port you have chosen.

 The JIRA distribution runs on port 8080 by default.
-If you're looking to change the port of the JIRA distribution, see Changing JIRA Standalone's port.
+If you're looking to change the port of your JIRA application's distribution, see Changing JIRA application TCP ports.

 Was this helpful?